Advanced glycation end-product: Pathology

 Consuming higher glycemic index diets increases glycation, compromises proteolytic editing, leads to dysbiosis, and is associated with loss of retinal integrity.

 Shown to the right is a proposed mechanistic link between dietary sources of glycating moieties and AMD.
 It is probable that other diseases share similar mechanistic relations to dietary carbohydrate intake.

 AGEs also play a role as pro-inflammatory mediators in gestational diabetes and have been implicated in Alzheimer's Disease, cardiovascular disease, and stroke.
 Additionally, AGE accumulation has been observed in the eye lens and retina of animals fed high glycemic index diets, as well as in HEK-293 and HELA cells exposed to methyglyoxal.

 In the context of cardiovascular disease, AGEs can induce crosslinking of collagen, which can cause vascular stiffening and entrapment of low-density lipoprotein particles (LDL) in the artery walls.
 AGEs can also cause glycation of LDL which can promote its oxidation.
 Oxidized LDL is one of the major factors in the development of atherosclerosis.
 AGEs can bind to RAGE receptors and cause oxidative stress as well as activation of inflammatory pathways in vascular endothelial cells.

-A receptor nicknamed RAGE, from receptor for advanced glycation end products, is found on many cells, including endothelial cells, smooth muscle, cells of the immune system from tissue such as lung, liver, and kidney.
+A receptor nicknamed RAGE, from receptor for advanced glycation end products, is found on many cells, including endothelial cells, smooth muscle, monocytes, macrophages, microglia, neutrophils, and lymphocytes as well as on cells from tissues from the brain, heart, lungs, liver, and kidney.
 This receptor, when binding AGEs, is under preliminary research to determine if it contributes to age- and diabetes-related chronic inflammatory diseases.

-The pathogenesis of this process is hypothesized to activation of the nuclear factor kappa B (NF-κB) following AGE binding.
+The pathogenesis of this process is hypothesized to involve activation of the nuclear factor kappa B (NF-κB) following AGE binding.
 NF-κB controls several genes involved in inflammation.
 AGEs can be detected and quantified using bioanalytical and immunological methods.